 If you can, make a plan on how you’ll maximize it.

 Start by paying a visit to your dentist as soon as possible to determine what your needs are and which treatment or procedure you might need for the entire year.

 Schedule your appointment now so you can take care of all the planning before the year ends.

-Once you learn what your dental needs could possibly be, read you insurance documents, visit the insurance company’s website, or contact your insurance provider to determine which procedures are covered.
+Once you learn what your dental needs could possibly be, read your insurance documents, visit the insurance company’s website, or contact your insurance provider to determine which procedures are covered.

-More often than not, your dentist will also do a research on this too.
+More often than not, your dentist will also do research on this too.

 Opt for a Flexible Spending Account

 A Flexible Spending Account (FSA) is a good alternative option for dental insurance.
 You can set up your account through your employer.